-Let's create a submodel with all the objects related to the Orders.DM1 Address components.
+Let's create a submodel with all the objects related to the sample file Address components.

-5. To make a new submodel, navigate to Logical Main model and with the CTRL key depressed, click the objects in the Data Model Explorer, as seen in the image below.
+5. To make a new submodel, navigate to the Main Model and with the CTRL key depressed, click the objects in the Data Model Explorer, as seen in the following image.

-Note Any objects selected in the Data Model Explorer will also be selected on the Data Model Window as well (also seen here).
+Any objects selected in the Data Model Explorer also are selected on the Data Model Window.
 You can also select entities by lassoing them on the Data Model Window.